 Career Outlook and Salary Information

-The BLS noted that for transportation security screeners there is an expected 9% decline in employment from 2014-2024.
-A median annual salary of $39,310 was reported for these workers as of May 2015.
+The BLS noted that for transportation security screeners there is an expected little or no change in employment from 2018-2028.
+A median annual salary of $41,490 was reported for these workers as of May 2018.

 Diploma programs in homeland security prepare students for a variety of jobs that require surveillance, safety, and protection.
 Diploma courses may include simulation classes in which students gain proficiency and hands-on experience with different security devices and procedures.